Medical School Interviews

 Read: Go over the information you receive from the medical school where you will be interviewing because many of your questions will be answered in their publications.
 This can avoid any embarrassing moments during an interview.

-Rules: Understand that each medical school has their own way of doing business.
-Some may prefer email communication while others prefer phone or postal service as their main means of communication.
+Rules: Understand that each medical school has its own way of doing business.
 Keep all information regarding your application and interviewing available in case there happens to be a miscommunication.

 Do Not Harass: Once a decision has been made by the admissions committee and the applicant has been notified, that is the final decision.
 The decision cannot be overturned by the Dean or any admissions staff.
 If you are waitlisted, do not make daily or weekly contact with the school, asking about your chances of being taken off the waitlist.
 Before ending your interview day, you should check with the admissions office to find out what would be the appropriate information that could be forwarded for updates on your application.
 A medical school does not want a copy of your senior thesis or a photo album of you involved in your volunteer activities.

 May 15th: You are not to hold multiple acceptances after May 15th.
-Be conscientious of the “traffic rules” that are set-up for medical schools after May 15th.
-Should you be holding multiple acceptances after May 15th, some medical schools will begin to push you for a decision by asking for large deposits and/or sending strongly worded letters.
-Be thoughtful not only for the sake of the medical school who is trying to confirm their class but more importantly, to your fellow applicants who are on a waitlist and because you are failing to withdraw your application, they remain on the waitlist.
+Be conscientious of the “traffic rules” that are set up for medical schools after May 15th.
+Be thoughtful not only for the sake of the medical school that is trying to confirm their class but more importantly, to your fellow applicants who are on a waitlist, and because you are failing to withdraw your application, they remain on the waitlist.